Jeroen Tesselaar

-Jeroen Tesselaar (born 16 January 1989) is a Dutch footballer who plays as a left back for Tweede Divisie club Quick Boys.
-He has previously played for AZ Alkmaar, Telstar, Kilmarnock, St Mirren and De Graafschap.
+Jeroen Tesselaar (born 16 January 1989) is a Dutch former professional footballer who played primarily as a left back for Tweede Divisie club Quick Boys.
+He has previously played for AZ Alkmaar, Telstar, Kilmarnock, St Mirren and De Graafschap, before moving into semi-professional football.

 Career

 AZ

 Tesselaar started his professional career in his native Netherlands with HVV Hollandia at age thirteen before joining AZ Alkmaar.
 In the 2008–09 season, Tesselaar signed his first professional contract, which will keep him until 2010.
 He did not make a league appearance for the club, but played on loan for Telstar for three seasons with AZ players Furdjel Narsingh and Kevin Brands.

 At the end of the 2010–11 season, Tesselaar was among eleven players to be released.

 St Mirren

 After leaving AZ, Tesselaar went on trial with Scottish Premier League club St Mirren.
 The first time he arrived there, he said about the club, "[I] didn't know what the group wanted but, after the first week, we saw a little movie of Barcelona and how they press the ball."

 On 14 July 2011, Tesselaar would later signed for St Mirren on a one-year deal after making impressive display on trial.
 Upon joining St Mirren, Tesselaar cited joining the club as "efforts to play total football."
 He made his debut against Dunfermline at East End Park on 25 July.
 On 20 August, he assisted both St Mirren goals for Steven Thomson, who scored both goals in a 2–1 victory at Easter Road against Hibernian.

 Tesselaar never thought what to expect, but finds the quality good.
 Tesselaar quickly settled in Scotland and played regularly during the 2011–12 Scottish Premier League season, but their good performances led manager Danny Lennon to offer both Tesselaar and Nigel Hasselbaink improved contracts, only the offer of a new contract at St Mirren to be rejected despite captain Jim Goodwin pleading the duo to sign a new contract.
 Though making thirty-three appearances, Tesselaar was absent due to an injury that kept him out for six weeks.